ietf-wg-vcon/draft-ietf-vcon-vcon-container/draft-ietf-vcon-vcon-container.md

 The dialog portion contains a set of multimedia and mime elements, each representing the actual, physical conversation in it's original media form: text, audio or video.
 The analysis portion contains data derived from the metadata and dialog portions, intended to carry items like transcripts, translations, summaries, text to speech, sentiment analysis and other semantic tagging.
 Finally, the attachment portion contains any other documents, such as slide deck or sales lead information, which provides context and support for the conversation itself.
-The vCon may also container integrity checking information such as the issuer of the vCon and tamperproof features such as signatures.
+The vCon may also container integrity checking information such as the issuer of the vCon and tamper-proof features such as signatures.

 A vCon acts as the definition of the conversation, and are created by systems during and after the conversation itself.
 Some communication modes, like SMS texting, lack natural session boundaries and require explicit definition.